First of all, the Cyan compiler works in Windows. A jar file used to work in Linux too but that is not true anymore. Sorry.

 for supplying ‘aPath’ for the Java interpreter.
 This option can appear any number of times.
 Each time can be composed by multiple paths, separated by ‘;’.

-Read this instructions to compile the Cyan compiler.
+Read these instructions to compile the Cyan compiler.

 There is a feature of the Cyan language called “Codeg” (code + egg).
 It needs a plugin to the IDE to work.
-See the instructions of how to install and use it here.
+See the instructions on how to install and use it here.

 The license of the compiler source code is GNU Public License version 3.
 There is not much documentation on the compiler because it is constantly been changed.